David7ce/karchsys/README.md

-*ArchSys* is a basic script of Arch Linux system to automatize the task of installation.
+*ArchSys* is an Arch Linux distribution with vanilla KDE (K Desktop Environment).

 # How to install
 Prerequisites: download arch-linux iso and create usb booteable.
 Boot the live environment from a USB or from virtual machine.